Eligibility and forms

 - If students do not apply to graduate from the certificate and do not meet certificate requirements, the certificate will automatically be discontinued at graduation.
 We will not grant certificates after graduation.

-- Certificates can only be conferred at the same time as a U-M degree.
+- Certificates can only be conferred at the same time as a U-M graduate degree.

 - Certificates are typically not listed in commencement programs.